robertkowalski/kowalski.gd/_posts/2016-02-10-high-performance-erlang-finding-bottlenecks-couchdb-1.md

 *High Performance Erlang* is a series for developers who want to deliver the best user experience for their applications.
 We will take a look at different Erlang Open Source projects and improve their performance.
-The articles are based on real world issues and how we fixed them.
+The articles are based on real world issues and explains how we fixed them.

 ## Why Performance Matters